-5.3 Attacks exploiting decryption failures
+5.5 Attacks exploiting decryption failures

-All parameter sets of KYBER have a decapsulation-failure probability δ of somewhat below 2^{-160} ; for the examples in the remainder of this subsection we assume the failure probability of 2^{-164} of KYBER768.
-In Theorems 2 and 3 we see that this failure probability plays a role in the attacker's advantage: in the classical context in the term $4q{RO}\delta$ and in the quantum context in the term $8q{RO}^2\delta$, where q{RO} is the number of queries to the (classical or quantum) random oracle.
+In Theorems 2 and 3 we see that decryption failure probability plays a role in the attacker's advantage: in the classical context in the term $4q{RO}\delta$ and in the quantum context in the term $8q{RO}^2\delta$, where q{RO} is the number of queries to the (classical or quantum) random oracle.

 Attacks exploiting failures.
 This term in the attacker's advantage is not merely a proof artifact, it can be explained by the following attack: An attacker searches through many different values of m (see line 1 of Alg.
 8) until he finds one that produces random coins r (line 3 of Alg.
 8) that lead to a decapsulation failure, which will give the attacker information about the secret key.
 In the quantum setting the search through different values of m is accelerated by Grover's algorithm, which explains the square in the term q{RO}^2 .
 With this attack in mind note that with 2^{64} ciphertexts (cmp.
-Section 4.A.2 of the Call for Proposals), there is a chance of 2^{-100} of a decapsulation failure without any particular effort by the attacker.
+Section 4.A.2 of the Call for Proposals), there is a chance of 2^{-100} of a decapsulation failure in Kyber768 without any particular effort by the attacker.